Shallot: Asia

-Shallots are the traditional choice for many dishes in Sri Lankan cuisine, including pol sambola, lunu miris and many meat, fish and vegetable dishes.
+Shallots are the traditional choice for many dishes in Sri Lankan cuisine, including pol sambola, lunu miris, and many meat, fish, and vegetable dishes.

 In most Indian cuisines, the distinction between onions and shallots is weak; larger varieties of shallot are sometimes confused with small red onions and used interchangeably.
 Indeed, most parts of India use the regional name for onion interchangeably with shallot (Maharashtra, for instance, where both are called kanda).
-The southern regions of India distinguish shallots from onions in recipes more often, especially the much loved tiny varieties (about the width of a finger); these are widely used in curries and different types of sambar, a lentil-based dish.
+The southern regions of India distinguish shallots from onions in recipes more often, especially the much-loved, tiny varieties (about the width of a finger); these are widely used in curries and different types of sambar, a lentil-based dish.
 Shallots pickled in red vinegar are common in many Indian restaurants, served along with sauces and papad on the condiments tray.
-They are also used as a home remedy for sore throats, mixed with jaggery or sugar.
+Fresh, they are also used as a home remedy for sore throats, mixed with jaggery or sugar.
 In Nepal, shallots are used as one of the ingredients for making momo.

-In Kashmir shallots are widely used in preparation of Wazwan Kashmiri cuisine, as they add distinct flavor and prevent curry from becoming black, which is common with onions.
+In Kashmir, shallots are widely used in preparation of Wazwan Kashmiri cuisine, as they add distinct flavor and prevent curry from becoming black, which is common with onions.

-In Iran shallots are used in various ways, the most common being grated shallot mixed into dense yogurt, a combination served in almost every restaurant when one orders grills or kebabs.
+In Iranian cuisine, shallots are used in various ways, the most common being grated shallot mixed into dense yogurt, a combination served in almost every restaurant when one orders grills or kebabs.
 Shallots are also used to make different types of torshi (ترشی), a sour Iranian side dish consisting of a variety of vegetables under vinegar, eaten with main dishes in small quantities.
 Shallot is also pickled—called shour (شور) in Persian—along with other vegetables to be served as torshi.

-In Southeast Asian cuisines, such as those of Indonesia, Vietnam, Thailand, Cambodia, Malaysia, Philippines, Singapore and Brunei, both shallots and garlic are often used as elementary spices.
+In Southeast Asian cuisines, such as those of Indonesia, Vietnam, Thailand, Cambodia, Malaysia, the Philippines, Singapore, and Brunei, both shallots and garlic are often used as elementary spices.
 Raw shallots can also accompany cucumbers when pickled in mild vinegar solution.
-They are also often chopped finely, then fried until golden brown, resulting in tiny crispy shallot chips called bawang goreng (fried shallots) in Indonesian, which can be bought ready-made from groceries and supermarkets.
+They are also often chopped finely, then fried until golden brown, resulting in tiny, crispy shallot chips called bawang goreng (fried shallots) in Indonesian, which can be bought ready-made from groceries and supermarkets.
 Shallots enhance the flavor of many Southeast Asian dishes, such as fried rice variants.
 They are also often present in noodle and slaw dishes.
 Crispy shallot chips are also used in southern Chinese cuisine.
 In Indonesia, shallots are sometimes pickled and added to several traditional foods; the pickles' sourness is thought to increase the appetite.
 In the southern Philippines, shallot bulbs and leaves are used to make the popular spicy Maranao condiment called palapa, which is used in the dish piaparan.

 The tubular green leaves of the plant can also be eaten and are very similar to the leaves of spring onions and chives.